mauriciopoppe/interval-arithmetic/README.md

-number with the interval `[0.2, 0.4]`, with this interval we're completely sure that `1 / 3` is within the interval (although the interval is also representing many more numbers), to improve the `scope` of the interval we have to understand that numbers in JavaScript are represented with 64 bits, therefore to get the next floating point number of a single precision number means that the last bit needs to be incremented for the upper bound, and the last bit also needs to be decremented to get the lower point
+number with the interval `[0.2, 0.4]`, with this interval we're completely sure that `1 / 3` is within the interval (although the interval is also representing many more numbers), to improve the `scope` of the interval we have to understand that numbers in JavaScript are represented with 64 bits, therefore to get the next floating point number of a single precision number the last bit needs to be incremented to get the upper bound, and the last bit also needs to be decremented to get the lower point

 ### Notable modifications

 - Custom next/previous IEEE754 floating number implementation based on [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays)
-- Division when both intervals contain zero create a whole interval
+- `division` when both intervals contain zero create a whole interval
-- `cos` works with positive/negative values
+- `cosine` works with positive/negative values

 ## Installation